might-and-magic/mmarch/DEVNOTES.md

 `version` command) is Rust-only.
 Everything below is a place where both versions do the same job and behave differently.

+The test suite does not run against `mmarch-delphi/mmarch.exe`.
+It used to, on Windows, but a frozen binary cannot regress, and asserting the same numbers for both meant this port could never fix anything the Delphi CLI got wrong: the v6.0.1 expectations for MM8 `English*.lod` were the Delphi CLI's, and they were wrong.
+What follows was measured by hand against that 5.0.0 binary, under wine, across every fixture in `tests/data_general`.
+Redo it that way if you need to.

+`extract` agrees byte for byte on all of them but two: `BATATA0` and `Swptree1` in `real_sprite_pal.lod`, the sprites whose palette MMArchive corrects.
+The correction is in `RSLodEdt.PalFix`, MMArchive's editor unit, and the Delphi CLI does not call it, so it writes BATATA0 under the palette 422 its header names and falls back to raw bytes for Swptree1, whose palette 940 is in no `bitmaps.lod`.

+`checksum` disagrees far more widely, and disagrees with the Delphi CLI's own `extract`: `MMArchChecksum.pas` hashes the resource through `ExtractRawForChecksum`, i.e. the stored bytes, while `extract` writes the decoded ones.
+Every resource that gets decoded or converted therefore gets two different numbers out of the same binary: pictures, sprites, Heroes PCX, and `.str` resources whose NUL separators become CRLF.
+This port hashes what `extract` writes, so `mmarch checksum` and a CRC of the extracted file always agree.

 ### Output that differs

 * **zlib bytes.** Both produce valid zlib streams, not bit-identical ones